gvwilson/thirdbit/src/fiction/in-heck/index.md

 "After you."

-A sign stood in front of the domed building, but time and weather had long since erased whatever it had once said.
+A sign stood in front of the domed building, though time and weather had long since erased whatever it had once said.
-There was just enough room between the double doors for Thoughtful to squeeze through.
+The double doors were rusted in place, but there was just enough room between them for Thoughtful to squeeze through.
 The children followed single file.

 The rabbit took a small glowball from her pocket and held it up.